 Sticky Rice Puerh Tuocha is premium puerh tea with a distinctly sticky rice taste.
 This sticky rice puerh tea blend is like nothing you’ve ever tasted in a tea.
-Sticky Rice Puerh has a rich, nutty, sweet flavor and is hugely aromatic.
-Rich rice aroma and taste are balanced and delicious in the cup.
+This tea has a rich, nutty, sweet flavor and is hugely aromatic.
+The rice aroma and taste are balanced and delicious in the cup.
 The underlying puerh brings an earthy, base flavor in which to carry the rice notes.
 The sticky rice flavor comes from an herb that smells and tastes like sticky rice.

 Brewing Sticky Rice

-Brew this tea and you’ll find it makes your whole house smell like sticky rice.
-It’s delicious and popular and one of the best puerhs we carry.
+Brew this tea, and you’ll find it makes your whole house smell like sticky rice.
+It’s delicious and popular.
 Rather than loose-leaf, this puerh is compressed.
 It comes in small buttons or nests wrapped in paper.
 Remove the paper before brewing.
 The nests weigh approximately 5 grams, which will brew 16 oz of tea.
-As the nest steeps, it gradually decompresses and takes the shape of loose-leaf tea.
+As the nest steeps, it gradually decompresses and takes the shape of brewed loose-leaf tea.

 A few facts about puerh tea